Category: Technical Documentation

 User experience design documentation – a working document of a product from its conception to its current release, and they include content models, empathy maps, experience maps, mental models, and personas.

-Source code documentation – software documentation that ensures your code is readable, can be quickly understood and easy to maintain by developers.
+Source code documentation – software documentation that ensures your code is readable, can be quickly understood and is easy to maintain by developers.
 It includes code comments that can explain parts of code that are not obvious.

 API documentation – enables developers to work with your API and shows whether or not your software will solve their problem.